 That was the last piece of advice I got from Ian.
 But me being me I turned to my wife and said I'm running it.
 I've been waiting three years to run this race again.
 I'm not going to miss it.
 Even if I have to hobble in.

-We spent a night in Seattle with some great friends before heading out to Orcas Island 2 days early.
-We got a great deal on a waterfront cabin.
+I spent a night in Seattle with some great friends before heading out to Orcas Island 2 days early.
+I got a great deal on a waterfront cabin.
 I can't explain how great it felt to be back in Washington.
 How peaceful it felt to be near the ocean.
 To breathe the crisp air.
 To be home.

 I woke up two hours early on race day.
 I sat next to the window staring out into the blackness warming my hands with a hot cup of coffee.
 I thought about how it would all play out.
 How I would hang on to the tail of 8 or 9 leaders.
 How I would make up all my time on the powerline climb and hammer it all the way down to the finish from Mt. constitution.
 Before I knew it my coffee was cold and darkness had turned to civil twilight.
 I stuffed my water bottle with Clifshots and laced up my N1's.